 Raising Women’s Voices (RWV)

-Just when you think the Trump administration has run out of terrible ways to sabotage women’s health care, they come up with another.
-With the NWHN’s assistance, Raising Women’s Voices’ (RWV) regional coordinators have helped the larger movement generate hundreds of thousands of public comments opposing Trump’s attacks on abortion care coverage through the ACA, immigrant access to health care, red tape and illegal benefit cuts in Medicaid, and more.
-In many cases, we can’t stop bad rules from being issued, but we can help the courts block them from going into effect until the Biden-Harris administration has a chance to reverse course.
+We also helped the larger movement generate hundreds of thousands of public comments opposing the Trump-Pence administration’s ongoing attacks on abortion care, immigrant access to health care, red tape and illegal benefit cuts in Medicaid, and more.
+In many cases, we couldn’t stop bad rules from being issued, but we did help the courts block them from going into effect until the Biden-Harris administration has a chance to reverse course.

 Challenging Dangerous Drugs and Devices (CDDD)